Tech-at-DU/Magic-8Ball-Swift4/P2-New-Project/content.md

 1. In the _Team_ dropdown menu, set it as `None`.
 If you already have an `Apple Developer Team`, you can select that instead.
 1. In the _Organization Name_, you can enter one of the following: your name, your fake company name, or _Make School_.
 1. In the _Organization Identifier_, set it as _com.makeschool_.
 If you own a domain name, you can set this field as your reverse domain name.
 For example, if you own the domain name _happycarrot.com_, you would put _com.happycarrot_ as your identifier.
-1. The _Bundle Identifier_ will be automatically constructed from your _Organization Identifier_ and _Product Name_.
+1. The _Bundle Identifier_ will be automatically generated from your _Organization Identifier_ and _Product Name_.
 Apple uses the bundle identifier to uniquely identify each app in the _App Store_.
 1. In the _Language_ dropdown menu, make sure it's set to `Swift`.
 1. Finally, leave all three checkboxes unchecked.
 We won't use _Core Data_ or testing in this tutorial.
 Those are more advanced topics we'll cover at another time.